Editor’s Note: This post has been updated with new content and links.

 - Get Recording

-User intent is the mindset of the user when he or she is entering a keyword into the search engine.
-It’s important that the headline on the landing page is clear and relevant to the keyword phrase typed into Google.
+The mindset of a user when he or she enterings a keyword into the search engine is called user intent in the landing page world.
+To satisfy user intent, it’s important that the headline on your landing page is clear and relevant to the keyword phrase your user is searching for.

-The four graphic design principles are contrast, repetition, alignment, and proximity (C.R.A.P.).
-Contrast helps to highlight and focus attention.
-Contrast may be achieved using color, shades of gray, size, visual weight, and so forth.
+Contrast, for example, helps to highlight and focus attention.
+The use of color, shades of gray, size, visual weight, and so forth can produce contrast.

-A good rule of thumb to stick to is include pricing if you’re offering something like a free trial (high intent/hot traffic).
-If you’re offering something that’s low intent (colder traffic) like an e-book or even a demo, pricing is usually not necessary.
+A good rule of thumb is to include pricing with a high intent/hot traffic offer like a free trial.
+If you’re offering something that’s low intent (colder traffic) like an e-book or a demo, pricing is usually not necessary.

-Another great example of when to include pricing tables on a landing page is when the visitor is being brought to a checkout page like Eventbrite (Just be sure to use an external tracking code to see if visitors who land on your page are purchasing tickets).
+Another great example of when to include pricing on a landing page is when the visitor is being brought to a checkout page.
+And like this Eventbrite example, use an external tracking code to see if visitors who land on your page are purchasing tickets.

 Having something as interactive as a countdown clock to push the user to convert before “time runs out” is a great idea for A/B testing.

-Mobile is often the fastest growing platform for digital marketing.
-We must remember that 74% of people use their mobile phones to help them while shopping.
-Mobile marketing is also the fastest growing of all digital platforms.
+Mobile is the fastest growing platform for digital marketing.
+Already, 74% of people use their mobile phones to help them while shopping.
 There are some rules/best practices you should follow when optimizing for mobile:

 - Short, action-oriented titles